mylesmc123/RAS_Franken_Max_WSE_Maps/README.md

     ![image](https://github.com/user-attachments/assets/c3e451d2-429b-4597-a45d-9414a610c7ec)

-- **Origin Vector** - A vectorized representation of the Origin Raster that is dissolved to simplify the visualization of showing for what areas the max WSE is originating from a particulr precip input.
+- **Origin Vector** - A vectorized representation of the Origin Raster that is dissolved to simplify the visualization of showing for what areas the max WSE is originating from a particular precip input.